jamescarson3/ctls2017/docs/intro_to_python/intro_to_python_020_loops.md

 >
 > According to the [Style Guide for Python](https://www.python.org/dev/peps/pep-0008/)...
 >
-> Spaces are the preferred indentation method.
-Indent using 4 spaces.
+> > Spaces are the preferred indentation method.  *Indent using 4 spaces.*
->
+> >
-> Tabs should be used solely to remain consistent with code that is already indented with tabs.
+> > Tabs should be used solely to remain consistent with code that is already indented with tabs.
->
+> >
-> Python 3 disallows mixing the use of tabs and spaces for indentation.
+> > Python 3 disallows mixing the use of tabs and spaces for indentation.
->
+> >
-> Python 2 code indented with a mixture of tabs and spaces should be converted to using spaces exclusively.
+> > Python 2 code indented with a mixture of tabs and spaces should be converted to using spaces exclusively.
->
-> When invoking the Python 2 command line interpreter with the -t option,
-> it issues warnings about code that illegally mixes > tabs and spaces.
-> When using -tt these warnings become errors.
-These options are highly recommended!

 > ## What's in a name?
 >